N-Nagorny/libedid/README.md

 This is a C++ library for parsing and generating EDID binaries.
 It's targeted against [E-EDID Release A, Revision 2][E-EDID] with EDID structure 1.4 and CTA Extension Version 3 (as described in [CTA-861-I][CTA-861-I]) however the full support of them is not guaranteed.

+Besides providing interfaces for working with EDID binaries in C++ applications, `libedid` provides bidirectional JSON adapters in order to achieve a language-independent interface.

 This code is written for educational purposes.
 Use it on your risk.

 ## Build procedure